Mich4107/weather_viewer/README.md

 Using what was described above, you can identify the user and give him access to the site without signing in again.

 However, sessions in the database are deleted if the user has not visited the site for a long time.
-Cookies are deleted from his browser, and sessions in the database are periodically cleared.
+Cookies are deleted from his browser automatically after the expiration of the period that we have defined in the backend, and sessions in the database are periodically cleared.

 ---